Richard Clarke is sounding the alarm about another kind of 9/11

-Richard Clarke knows some things about clear and present dangers.
-As the first U.S. counterterrorism czar, he tried to alert important White House decision-makers before September 11 about the threat of a terrorist attack on U.S. soil, but those warnings were largely ignored; afterwards, he famously apologized publicly for the government’s failures.
-These days, Clarke is trying to get people to think hard about the next big attack—the cyber version—and all the ones that have already happened.
+Richard Clarke knows a few things about clear and present dangers.
+He had already served under six presidents and been appointed the U.S.’s first counterterrorism czar when he joined the George W. Bush White House, but when he tried to alert important decision-makers before September 11 about the threat of a terrorist attack on U.S. soil, those warnings were largely ignored.
+(Afterwards, he famously apologized publicly for the government’s failures.)
+These days, Clarke is still trying to get people to think hard about the next big attack—the cyber version—and all the ones that have already happened.

+As Eric Rosenbach, a former Pentagon cyberczar, tells the authors, “The big cyberattack is going to be something that undermines our democracy in a way that leads Americans to question the viability of our system.”

-Clarke says that’s exactly what happened in 2016, when Russian agents hacked emails, spread propaganda, and launched attacks on voting systems to interfere with the U.S. election.
-He worries cyberwar could lead to a shooting war too, especially now that the Trump administration has taken a more aggressive stance to cyberconfrontations.
+Clarke says that’s exactly what happened in 2016, when Russian agents hacked emails, spread propaganda, and launched attacks on voting systems to interfere with the U.S. election, and we can expect a lot more of that going forward.
+He also worries cyberwar could lead to a shooting war too, especially now that the Trump administration has taken a more aggressive stance to confrontations in this new, fifth domain of warfare.
 “Every time I see the U.S. and Iran getting closer to something, I worry that it could get out of control because I don’t think we’re ready,” he says.

-Either way, there is no putting cyberweapons—and especially potent military weapons like the Stuxnet worm, which was used to attack Iran’s nuclear centrifuges in 2012—back in the box.
-But being a victim isn’t inevitable, says Clarke, who these days runs his own corporate cybersecurity consultancy.
+Either way, there is no putting cyberweapons—and especially potent military worms like Stuxnet, which was used to attack Iran’s nuclear centrifuges in 2012—back in the box.
+That doesn’t mean being a victim is inevitable, says Clarke, who has his own corporate cybersecurity consultancy.
 Companies and government need to be more resilient, and Clarke and his coauthor offer 80 recommendations on what the U.S. should be doing, including enhancing standards for the power grid and outsourcing some government cybersecurity to a growing private industry.
-I spoke to him about those suggestions and other ideas in the book; our conversation has been edited for clarity.
+I recently spoke with him about those suggestions and other ideas and concerns raised in the book; our conversation, which happened by phone and email, has been slightly edited for clarity.

 Fast Company: You and others warn about a cyber 9/11.
 Do you see parallels with your time in the White House, when you were raising concerns about the terrorist threat that culminated in what happened on September 11?